How Birch Learning Platform Caters for Internal and External Users

 - A feature to make the account automatically inactive after a certain period of time

-An external contractor can create their own account within Birch via the URL provided, log into Birch, complete their induction and if successful, print off a completion certificate to hand to the site representative upon commencement.
-Optionally you may have them upload their various licenses if required.
+An external contractor can create their own account with Birch via the URL, log in and complete their induction and print off a completion certificate to hand to the site representative upon commencement.
+Optionally, you could have them upload their various licenses.

-All this could be done prior to commencement, saving work time and improving the efficiency of the on-boarding process.
+Setup would be prior to commencement, saving work time and improving the efficiency of the on-boarding process.